-Massage therapy is a regulated health profession in Ontario and as such, all of our massage treatments at the Paisley Spa are performed by Registered Massage Therapists (RMT).
+Massage therapy is a regulated health profession in Ontario and as such, all of our massage treatments are performed by Registered Massage Therapists (RMT).

 Massage Therapy is the assessment and treatment of the soft tissues (muscles, ligaments, fasciae) and joints of the body.
 Massage Therapy improves health by promoting circulation, normal movement and alignment of the body.